import psychopg2

 , which respectively fetch information from the server and provide information to the server.

-and PATCH
+or PATCH

-change or update something and DELETE
+to change or update something and DELETE

 Like a function in a package, each endpoint accepts specific arguments in a required format.
 Again, like a function, some arguments may be optional while others may be required.